S-A-G-E/ideas/README.md

  * Include a git-handle or a contact method.
  * Provide all necessary links & files for your ideas and suggestions.
  * Posted content must not already exist in this repo, unless significant changes have occured to the original presented material.
+ * Be patient waiting for a response from someone.

 #### Contact: